MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-logging-aspnet-core/includes/6-azure-monitor-containers.md

 The Docker image in ACR has been updated.
 A configuration change to the Helm chart is required before the service is redeployed.
 Complete the following steps:

-1. In *deploy/k8s/helm-simple/catalog/templates/deployment.yaml*, uncomment the metadata `annotations` block.
+1. In *:::no-loc text="deploy/k8s/helm-simple/catalog/templates/deployment.yaml":::*, uncomment the metadata `annotations` block.
 Save your changes.

     After the change, your file will resemble the following YAML snippet: